AlessioRimoldi/NeuroGenesis/README.md

 Think of Neurogenesis as a brain simulator that learns inside video-game worlds.

 We want to :
-- try different algorithms ("the five breakthroughs")
+- Try different algorithms ("the five breakthroughs")
 - Try different games (Unity, Godot, Gym, etc.)

 The architecture is built like LEGO blocks, every piece can be swapped.